 5. POWER BI REPORT SERVER.

-These are the various other versions of Power BI which you can choose after analysing the rate, functions, merits and demerits of each version.
+These are the various other versions of Power BI which you can choose after analyzing the rate, functions, merits, and demerits of each version.
 Most importantly, see which version best suits your interest and work culture and choose accordingly.